ashi1006/ashi1006/README.md

 ---

-## 🌱 Currently Learning
+## 🌱 Currently Working On
-- Kubernetes & Helm
+- RPA Development & Automation using Power Automate, UiPath, and Blue Prism
-- Design Patterns in TypeScript
+- Data Analysis & Reporting using Power BI, Excel, and SQL
-- Performance Tuning for Large React Apps
+- Workflow Optimization, Process Automation, and Exception Handling for enterprise systems

 ---